 The Mitchell Scholarship Program provides tuition, accommodation, a stipend for living expenses and travel.

-Institutional Endorsement: Current U-M students must be nominated by the U-M. Please see application instructions below for endorsement.
+Institutional Endorsement: The Mitchell Scholarship does not accept direct applications from current U-M students; current students must be nominated by the Office of National Scholarships & Fellowships (ONSF).
+Please see this page for application instructions for endorsement.
 Graduates and graduate students are not required to seek institutional endorsement.

 The Mitchell Scholarship does not set a minimum GPA, but successful applicants for U-M nomination will typically have a 3.5 or higher GPA with the average probably around 3.7 GPA.
 The foundation gives equal weight to their three selection criteria:

-Applicants should submit each of the following to Henry Dyson by 12 noon on the last Monday of August:
+Applicants should submit each of the following to email@example.com by noon on the last Monday of August:

-Top candidates for U-M endorsement will be invited to interview with the Provost’s Council in early September.
+Top candidates for U-M endorsement will be invited to interview with the Mitchell Nomination Committee in early September.
 Candidates selected for endorsement will work with Henry Dyson to complete the final application before the October 1st national deadline.

 Once your application has been received and certified as complete after the initial deadline, you will receive information about the required video interview.
 You will have approximately 48 hours to submit the video interview.
-The video portion of the application must be complete and submitted by 5:00 pm Eastern Time on October 4, 2015.
+The video portion of the application must be complete and submitted by 5:00 pm Eastern Time on the deadline indicated here.
 Please see this page for more information about the video interview.

 (Pictured: Mitchell Scholars on Mt.
 Brandon.)